shawnsoltesz/RhythmsGonnaGetYou/README.md

 2. If match, terminate add
 3. If no match, collect the data in prompts needed for the table
 4. If a field is blank for adding, just accept the user input, assign NULL and add to table

+Please review the adding of the foreign keys to the classes in VSC

+- Why is Roles a list for the join, but Actors and Rating are the db?
+- SQL to C# conversion
+- Unable to load BandId FK on Albums table

 \*\*\*Same process for Band, Album and Song, just different tables to write to